Mobile Computing Program FAQ

 How do I print?
 Do I need to buy a printer?

 Once connected to the network, you can access the public printers located in every computer classroom, the public computing labs and public areas, and several residence halls.
+There is a semesterly allowance for 8.5x11 black and white printing through these printers, and charges for color or poster printing are posted to the bursar bill.
+Infomation about printing services and charges can be found at our Printing Services pages.

 You can bring your own printer, but we recommend waiting until you are on campus to decide if you really want to purchase one.
 Keep in mind that wireless printers have a wireless signal and therefore act as a personal wireless router, which are not allowed on campus.